 (cloud-init also works on Azure and Google Cloud (or at least some bits of it?
 I haven’t used GC* myself yet), and many, many more hosting platforms.)

-cloud-init understands a few formats of user-data.
-If the user-data starts with #! it is treated as a simple command to run – i.e. put a shell script in your user-data and it will be at boot.
+it is treated as a simple command to run – i.e. put a shell script in your user-data and it will be at boot.
 For simple cases we could stop there, but we’re talking about extensible Terraform modules here.

-Another format it understands is #cloud-config which is a YAML document that cloud-init processes through various modules – it can write files, run commands (on first boot only or on every boot) and lots more.
+which is a YAML document that cloud-init processes through various modules – it can write files, run commands (on first boot only or on every boot) and lots more.
 Nothing that couldn’t be done via a shell script, but it’s just a slightly more “declarative” syntax and with better error handling.

 I’m not going to go into too much detail into what cloud-init can do, as to cover any of it in enough detail would warrant its own post.
 (And I’m not sure it’s interesting to enough people.)
-If you want a non-trivial example of what cloud-init can do then check out nat-user-data.conf.tmpl from tf_aws_nat – this uses cloud-init too install and update packages, write files, and run commands.
+If you want a non-trivial example of what cloud-init can do then check out nat-user-data.conf.tmpl

-Specifying user-data in Terraform
+Specifying user-data in Terraform¶

 Giving an EC2 instance user-data in Terraform is quite easy.
-If you want a simple value you can give the user_data argument a string literal, but in most cases it’s complex enough that you either want to use the file() function, or the template_file data source if you need to interpolate values.
+If you want a simple value you can give the user_data

-For example this (simplified) example taken from the tf_aws_nat module will launch an instance with the user-data populated with the contents of the “nat-user-data.conf” file found along side the other .tf files:
+module will launch an instance with the user-data populated with the contents of the “nat-user-data.conf” file found along side the other .tf files:

 data "template_file" "user_data" {